Información de perfil

 Steffi-

 Free spirit.
 Introvert.
 Animal and nature lover.
 Yoga.
 Non meat eater.
 Non drinker.
 Simple and natural way of living.
 Homegrown, homemade organic food and medicine.
 Tidy and hard worker.
+Mama.

-I started traveling the world when I just turned 20 after I finished my apprenticeship in Hotel Management.
+I started traveling the world when I turned 20 after I finished my apprenticeship in Hotel Management.
 Travelling became my biggest passion and I kept exploring the world for the following 14 years on and off.
 In between travelling, working and volunteering all over the globe, where I met amazing people and made some very special memories, I always kept coming back to Switzerland and Germany to see my family and gather some pocketmoney for more travels.
 In that time I also got my massage therapist certificates in Switzerland.

 We are looking for energetic, self motivated, environmentally conscious people who have skills and experience to help with these current projects :

-- Help with mamaku fence building
+- Mamaku fence building

 - Animal pest control (possums, rats, musterlids, cats, mice)